 In case you haven't already been feeling it both globally and in your personal life, we are currently on precipice of a major shift in astrology.
 Tough-love planet Saturn enters Aquarius on Saturday, March 21 and will transit through this sign until March 7, 2023.
 This shift will serve all of us life lessons and teach us responsibility in new ways.
-And this period will hit especially hard for those of us millennials born in the early '90s (from late 1990 through 1994) — but we'll get to that.
+And this period will especially impact the horoscopes for kids born in the early ‘90s (from late 1990 through 1994) — but we'll get to that.

 First, let's talk about what planet Saturn means in astrology.
 Saturn represents discipline and boundaries — or as astrologer Kyle Thomas explains it, "karma, hard work, and at times, challenges."
 With this planet, the only way out is through.
 Saturn helps us to focus on self-improvement and overcoming challenges, no matter how big the obstacles in the way may be.
 And it teaches us that hard work can pay off, if we're willing to pour in our blood, sweat, and tears rather than try to take the easy way out.
 It's an intense planet, for sure — but it always has our growth and best interest at heart.